-EDU 572 METHODS OF TEACHING SCIENCE (SECONDARY) (3)
+EDU 572 METHODS OF TEACHING SCIENCE IN MIDDLE/HIGH SCHOOL (3)

-A review of current teaching methods and strategies of science programs at the secondary level.
+A review of current teaching methods and strategies of science programs at the middle and secondary level.
 Emphasis is placed upon inquiry approaches and appropriate curricular and instructional materials.
-Required of all teaching majors in Science Education.
+Required of all teaching majors in middle and secondary science education.
 Instructional methods appropriate for the exceptional, disadvantaged, and culturally different learner are included.
-Does not count toward a major in the sciences or the core curriculum requirement in science.
-Prerequisite: Admission to the Teacher Education Program.
-Concurrent enrollment with EDU 614.
-Fall Semester.